Here’s a sample resume we recently produced for a Business Development Manager in Singapore.

 Here’s a full Business Development Manager resume sample, which we wrote for a client recently.

 - Enterprise IT Business Developer with over 15 years’ experience in architecting and closing ERP solutions for Blue Chip multinational clients such as Petronas, Exxon Mobil, and BP.
-[This opening line perfectly captures a strong summary.
-Citing key clients you’ve manged adds impact to your executive summary.]

 - Highly driven go-getter.
 Exceeded sales targets for 5 consecutive years, with a proven track record of closing over USD 25 million worth of enterprise sales contracts in FY2015.
-[Career achievements like these, as well as the ones below, help to make your CV memorable.]

 - Deep understanding of global business landscape with experience in selling to clients within oil & gas, automotive, and semiconductor industries.